Widow: Slain Microsoft exec’s killing wasn’t random - NewsBreak

 Jared Bridegan was shot and killed as he exited his car, police said.
 His daughter, still in the back seat, witnessed the murder.

-It has been more than two months, and there are still no arrests in the case.‘Cold-hearted’: Slain Microsoft executive’s wife seeks answers
+It has been more than two months, and there are still no arrests in the case.Two dead after Mercy Flight helicopter crash during training mission in Genesee County

 In newly released security video from days after Jared’s murder, a suspicious person was spotted outside his home in the bottom of the screen.